AdaCore/gnatstudio/docs/users_guide/debugging.rst

 :menuselection:`Debug --> Print *selection*`
-  Prints the selection (or by default the name under the cursor) in the debugger console.
+  Prints the selection (or by default the name under the pointer) in the debugger console.

 :menuselection:`Debug --> Display *selection*`
-  Displays the selection (or by default the name under the cursor) in the data window.
+  Displays the selection (or by default the name under the pointer) in the data window.
 GPS automatically refreshes this value each time the process state changes (e.g after a step or a next command).
 To freeze the display in the canvas, either click on the corresponding icon in the data window,